junqing-zhang/junqing-zhang.github.io/_posts/2019-05-17-blog-post-lora-lorawan.md

 {% include toc %}

-A good tutorial and summary of the LoRa and LoRaWAN can be found at [link](https://medium.com/coinmonks/lpwan-lora-lorawan-and-the-internet-of-things-aed7d5975d5d){:target="_blank"}
+A good tutorial and summary of the LoRa and LoRaWAN can be found at [link](https://medium.com/coinmonks/lpwan-lora-lorawan-and-the-internet-of-things-aed7d5975d5d){:target="_blank"}.
+Sometimes peopole use LoRa strictly as the physical layer modualtion technique while LoRaWAN as the MAC protocol and also the network structure.
+In other cases, you may also see that LoRa is used as a general term to represent LoRa/LoRaWAN.

 # LoRa